tytydraco/ExamineScraper/supplements/creatine.md

 Liquid creatine has been shown to be less effective than creatine monohydrate.[66]
 This reduced effect is due to the passive breakdown of creatine over a period of days into creatinine, which occurs when it is suspended in solution.[67]
 This breakdown is not an issue for at-home use when creatine is added to shakes, but it is a concern from a manufacturing perspective in regard to shelf-life before use.

 Liquid creatine is ineffective as a creatine supplement due to its limited stability in solution.
-This shouldn’t be an issue for people preparing a creatine solution at home, since it takes a few days to for creatine to degrade.
+This shouldn’t be an issue for people preparing a creatine solution at home, since it takes a few days for creatine to degrade.
 This is a problem for the manufacturers, where creatine in solution has a limited shelf-life.

 Buffered creatine (Kre-Alkylyn is the brand name) is touted to enhance the effects of creatine monohydrate due to a higher pH level, which enables better translocation across the cytoplasmic membrane and more accumulation in muscle tissues.